princefishthrower/chrisfrew.in/src/content/blog/web-monetization-using-coil-and-uphold-to-combat-the-network-effect/index.md

     Five years now, as of 2020.

 [^3]:
-    Summer of 2018 now, that is :wink:
+    Summer of 2018 now, that is 😉

 [^4]:
     Recall in 2018 when I wrote this, cryptocurrency was still a very hot topic.

 [^5]:
-    Still true in 2020. :smile:
+    Still true in 2020. 😊

 [^6]:
     Update February 2020: You'll notice here there is some strikethrough.
 I let my ideals get to me!
 I realized after revising this post in 2020, that I missed a key element of free markets.
 I thought to myself, if some amazingly kind person donates to my blog, who am I to automatically redistribute their donation?
 If someone's donating to a blog, its because they want to support the _blogger_, not to have them just redistribute to further makers and creators.
 I realized, if they wanted to donate to someone else, they would have done so themselves (and are free to do so)!
 It's not my call to make.
 In the end, it appears that my first presented solution - the automated microtransactions, seems to be the way to go (indeed, easy to say in hindsight as it begins to be adopted in realtime across the web in 2020).